turol/smaaDemo/foreign/SPIRV-Tools/README.md

 On Windows
 - Visual Studio 2017
+- Visual Studio 2019
+- Visual Studio 2022

+Note: Visual Studio 2017 has incomplete c++17 support.
+We might stop testing it soon.
 Other compilers or later versions may work, but they are not tested.

 ### CMake options